gdams/adoptium/content/blog/eclipse-temurin-8u442-11026-17014-2106-2302-available/index.md

 ### JSF signing for SBOMs

 In this release we introduced JSF signing and verification on the SBOM json files produced with the JDK binaries.
-Alongside the GPG signtaure, this added JSF signature increases the integrity of our SBOM files.
+Alongside the GPG signature, this added JSF signature increases the integrity of our SBOM files.

 ### SLSA level 3 compliance for Windows